Skip to content

 Two blue cylindrical containers labeled L and R on a white background.

-Contact Lenses for the "Hard-to-Fit" Patient
+Contact Lenses for "Hard-to-Fit" Patients

 Woman holding two white daisies with yellow centers in front of her face